-To improve your deliverability, MailChimp automatically authenticates your campaign with DKIM, and ensures your emails will pass SPF checks.
-Authentication is a sender identification tool that protects email senders and their recipients from spam, forgery, and phishing.
+To improve your deliverability, Mailchimp automatically adds default authentication to your marketing emails.
+Domainkeys Identified Mail (DKIM) authentication is a sender identification tool that protects email senders and their recipients from spam, forgery, and phishing.

-MailChimp's default authentication has a few important benefits.
+Mailchimp's default authentication has a few important benefits.